Our Stories

 The Hunger Project started the Her Choice program in the region two years ago.
 They empower and run activities for girls who left school too early to give them the chance to go back to school.
 Like Bizuhaye, these girls are usually married early or pregnant.

 “I was visited by the school director, asking if Bizuhaye wanted to come back to school.
-Of course I wanted to help her, but I had no money for pens, notebooks, uniform and other school supplies.
+Of course, I wanted to help her, but I had no money for pens, notebooks, uniforms and other school supplies.
 The Hunger Project then took care of that so Bizuhaye could go back to school!” says Genzeb.

 Bizuhaye says, “I really enjoy going back to school.
 My favourite subject is English.
 My dream is to become a pilot later, that seems great.
 I can therefore earn a lot of money and help my family.
 If I later become a pilot and my future husband has a busy job, I want to plan the arrival of even more children.
 I certainly want to have four children, but I want to be ready for it.
 Abity can then become a big brother.
 It will take a while before the time comes.
 First I want to finish high school and study.
 And my son will also go to school from next year. “